Understanding Lead Hardness and Its Impact on Lead Testing and Water Quality

 The impact of lead hardness on lead testing

-Lead hardness can have a significant impact on lead testing and water quality.
-Lead pipes and other lead-based materials that are more resistant to corrosion and degradation may present challenges for lead testing, as these materials may interfere with test results and make it more difficult to accurately detect the presence of lead.
+Lead hardness can affect lead testing and water quality.
+Lead pipes and other lead materials that are less susceptible to corrosion and degradation could present problems with lead testing because these substances interfere with the test results and make it harder to identify the lead content.

 [1] Environmental Science & Technology.
 (2019).
 Lead Pipe Corrosion and Its Impact on Drinking Water Quality.